chrissiegman/ruby-practice-repo/encryption/caesar/README.md

 This is an implementation
 of the Caesar cipher.
-Currently it only works for capital letters A-Z.

-TODO:

-refactor to be more "idiomatic" ruby

-add decryption?
-(I think I can just use -shift to decrypt though)
+TODO: Refactor and add unit testing